whamcloud/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 Manager for Lustre\* software runs on servers running RHEL or CentOS, version 7.3.
 The *firewalled* package needs to be installed and configured for *all file system servers before* installing Manager for Lustre\* software.
-The Intel® EE for Lustre\* software installation process will then modify the firewall configuration as needed for Manager for Lustre\* software to operate.
+The Manager for Lustre\* software installation process will then modify the firewall configuration as needed for Manager for Lustre\* software to operate.